 - (1) Do not enter a campus with a temperature of 37.5°C or higher or when feeling ill.
-In such situations, cancel classes and schedule makeup classes. - (2) Utilize the coronavirus contact confirmation app (COCOA) as much as possible. - (3) After entering the campus, wash your hands.
-Bring your own towel and disinfection sheet. - (4) Wear a mask during class. - (5) If you use a rental PC or other university equipment, disinfect it before returning it. - (6) Keep track of the student ID numbers and names of students attending face-to-face classes so that you can contact them if someone is found infected with the new coronavirus. - (7) Require students to wear masks during class. - (8) Ventilate classrooms during class and encourage students not to sit close to each other. - (9) Give consideration to students who cannot attend face-to-face classes for reasonable reasons, so that no disadvantage is caused.
+In such situations, cancel classes and schedule makeup classes. - (2) After entering the campus, wash your hands.
+Bring your own towel and disinfection wipes. - (3) During classes, comply with the Guidelines for Chuo University Students Regarding the Spread of Coronavirus, and be aware of the basic rules necessary to prevent infection. - (4) If you use a rental PC or other university equipment, disinfect it before returning it. - (5) If someone is found infected with coronavirus, follow "Response guideline for faceto-face classes when there is an occurrence of infection or close contact with an infected person." - (6) Ventilation is recommended during classes and students should be encouraged not to sit close to each other. - (7) Give consideration and leeway to students who cannot attend face-to-face classes if they have reasonable reasons, so that no disadvantage is caused.